tarxf/Splatoon-3-Post-Printer/README.md

    You should see a small image coming up in a preview window and that means that python and PIL were correctly installed.

-1. Install cygwin

-TODO: HERE

-1. download and install the [arduino IDE](https://www.arduino.cc/en/software)
+1. download and install [cygwin](https://cygwin.com/install.html) which will be used to compile the printer and the image.
+The installer is a bit intimidating because it asks for a lot of options but I managed to get it working by not changing anything and hitting next until it asked me no more.
+That's windows installers in a nutshell, chums.

+1. download and install the [arduino IDE](https://www.arduino.cc/en/software).
+It will ask for drivers to be installed and you have to follow through with those otherwise your computer will not be able to communicate with the board.
-1. start the Arduino IDE and enable the checkbox for Show verbose output during: upload.
-1. plugin your arduino board to the computer and [select the board and port](https://support.arduino.cc/hc/en-us/articles/4406856349970-Select-board-and-port-in-Arduino-IDE) where the arduino is connected.
+1. start the Arduino IDE and plug in your arduino board to the computer and [select the board and port](https://support.arduino.cc/hc/en-us/articles/4406856349970-Select-board-and-port-in-Arduino-IDE) where the arduino is connected.
 Make a note of the port as it will be required later.

 ### Image Flashing